car251290/getaCoffee/README.md

  ## Hooks
  I will apply the new knowledge of hooks useState for fetch the URL and the API currently using in this mobile App.
  Motivitation is getting better code understandable code.
+ ## React Navigation

+ npm install @react-navigation/native
+React Navigation is made up of some core utilities and those are then used by navigators to create the navigation structure in your app.
+Don't worry too much about this for now, it'll become clear soon enough!
+To frontload the installation work, let's also install and configure dependencies used by most navigators, then we can move forward with starting to write some code.

  ## Using of Card React Native